Sas2k/NumberScript/README.md

 ## CLI and repl

-To use the repl just run,
+To use the repl just run
 `python -m NumberScript`

-To run a file just use this,
+To run a file use
 `python -m NumberScript -f Path/To/File`

-### commands
+### Commands

 ```
 commands:  0  |  1  |  2  |  3  |  4  |  5  |  6 |  7